darky2000d/OniPlayer/README.md

-Watching an offline course or series and forget which episode was next? this is a C# Console app that remembers the last video you played in a Folder.
-It shows and plays the last video instantly, or the next one.
+Watching an offline course or series and forget which episode was next? this is a C# Console app that remembers the last video you played in Folders It shows and plays the last video instantly, or the next one.
 No more Forgetting!

 <img width="1098" height="641" alt="image" src="https://github.com/user-attachments/assets/52cb56e9-e088-4519-8aa4-e95b5af35f12" />